 But Saturn’s rings are the most spectacular by leaps and bounds.

-The four outer planets – Jupiter, Saturn, Uranus and Neptune – are gas giants, though Uranus and Neptune are sometimes referred to as ice giants.
+Jupiter, Saturn, Uranus and Neptune are all gas giants (though Uranus and Neptune are sometimes referred to as ice giants).
 Overall, gas giant and ice giant planets have no solid surfaces.
 The smaller four inner planets with solid surfaces – Mercury, Venus, Earth and Mars – are called terrestrial or rocky planets.

 There are no rings around any terrestrial solar system planet at present.
 Is there some reason why gas and ice giants have rings whereas terrestrial planets don’t?
-Cathy Jordon speculates at Cornell University’s Ask an Astronomer site.
+Cathy Jordon says at Cornell University’s Ask an Astronomer site:

-However, it’s thought that Mars’ inner moon Phobos may break up into a ring some 50 million years from now.
+It’s thought that Mars’ inner moon Phobos might break up and form a ring around Mars, some 50 million years from now.
 That’s because this moon is below the synchronous orbit radius – the distance at which the moon orbits Mars in the same time period that Mars rotates upon its axis.
 Because Phobos’ orbit is unstable, this moon is slowly but surely plunging toward its day of reckoning.

 Bottom line: The supergiant star Antares shines red in our sky, and the planet Saturn – glorious ringed world – shines golden.
 See them near the moon August 18 to 20, 2018.